ballerina-platform/module-ballerina-http/docs/spec/spec.md

 ServiceLevel : ResponseInterceptors -> ListenerLevel : ResponseInterceptors
 ```

-Execution of interceptors does not dependent on the existence of the end service i.e. the interceptors are executed in the
+Execution of interceptors does not depend on the existence of the end service i.e. the interceptors are executed in the
 relevant order even though the end service does not exist.

 #### 8.1.5 Data binding